arob5/arob5.github.io/_posts/2024-03-06-linear-map-GP.md

 This result makes intuitive sense; since $A_N$ is a bijection, then conditioning on $x_N$ is equivalent to conditioning on $A_N x_N$ - they both contain the same information.
 Note that no invertibility assumption is required for $A_M$;
 what matters here is the variable that is being conditioned on.
+This equivalence does not necessarily hold when $A_N$ is non-invertible.
+For example, consider the case that $A_N$ has a single row.
+Then conditioning on $A_N x_N$ means that the observed quantity is a linear combination of the elements of $x_N$.
+This quantity contains less information than observing each entry of $x_N$ directly, since many different realizations of $x_N$ might yield the same observed linear combination.
 {% endkatexmm %}

 ## Gaussian Process Review
+We now seek to apply the above results in the context of Gaussian processes (GP).
+This section provides a brief review of GPs, mainly intended to introduce notation.

 {% katexmm %}
 ### Gaussian Process Prior
-We consider a Gaussian process (GP) distribution over functions
+We consider a GP distribution over functions
 $f: \mathcal{U} \to \mathbb{R}$ with $\mathcal{U} \subset \mathbb{R}^D$.
 In
 particular, consider a GP $f(\cdot) \sim \mathcal{GP}(\mu(\cdot), k(\cdot, \cdot))$
 with mean function